eledaveri/DLALabs/Lab3/readme.md

 # Lab3_Transformers

-## 🔹 Theory
+## 📖 Theory
+Transformers represent a breakthrough in natural language processing by enabling models to learn contextual relationships between words through the **self-attention mechanism**.
+Self-attention computes a weighted representation of tokens based on their relevance to each other.
+Each token is projected into **query (Q)**, **key (K)**, and **value (V)** vectors, and attention scores are computed as:

+\[
+\text{Attention}(Q, K, V) = \text{softmax}\left(\frac{QK^T}{\sqrt{d_k}}\right)V
+\]

+This mechanism allows the model to capture both local and long-range dependencies without relying on recurrence or convolution.

-Transformers represent a breakthrough in natural language processing by enabling models to learn contextual relationships between words through the self-attention mechanism.
-Pre-trained models, such as BERT and DistilBERT, are trained on massive corpora using unsupervised objectives, and can later be adapted to downstream tasks like sentiment analysis.
+**Pre-trained models**, such as **BERT** and **DistilBERT**, are trained on massive corpora using unsupervised objectives, and can later be adapted to downstream tasks like sentiment analysis.

-*DistilBERT* is a smaller and faster variant of BERT, obtained through knowledge distillation, a technique where a large “teacher” model (BERT) transfers knowledge to a smaller “student” model.
-Specifically, DistilBERT reduces the number of layers from 12 to 6 while preserving most of BERT’s performance.
-Despite having about *40% fewer parameters* and running approximately *60% faster*, it retains *over 95% of BERT’s accuracy* on benchmark tasks.
-Architecturally, DistilBERT maintains the Transformer encoder structure (multi-head self-attention, feed-forward layers, residual connections, and layer normalization), but omits some components such as the next-sentence prediction head used in BERT’s pre-training.
-Instead, it focuses solely on the masked language modeling objective, which proves sufficient to learn strong contextual representations.
+- **DistilBERT** is a smaller and faster variant of BERT, obtained through **knowledge distillation**, where a large “teacher” model (BERT) transfers knowledge to a smaller “student” model.
+  - Reduces the number of layers from 12 to 6.
+  - Has about *40% fewer parameters* and runs *~60% faster*.
+  - Retains *over 95% of BERT’s accuracy* on benchmark tasks.
+  - Omits some components such as the next-sentence prediction head, focusing only on the masked language modeling objective.

-This laboratory exercise explores how transfer learning with Transformers can be applied to a binary sentiment classification problem.
-Initially, the model serves as a frozen feature extractor combined with a classical classifier.
-Subsequently, the same Transformer is fine-tuned end-to-end, allowing task-specific adaptation and performance improvements.
-To further optimize the fine-tuning process, **parameter-efficient methods such as LoRA (Low-Rank Adaptation)** are introduced, which allow adapting large models by updating only a small fraction of their parameters, reducing both training cost and memory footprint.
+This laboratory explores how **transfer learning** with Transformers can be applied to binary sentiment classification.
+- First, DistilBERT is used as a frozen feature extractor with a classical classifier.
+- Next, it is fine-tuned end-to-end for task-specific adaptation.
+- Finally, **parameter-efficient fine-tuning with LoRA (Low-Rank Adaptation)** is introduced, which updates only a small subset of parameters, reducing both training cost and memory footprint.

+---

-## 🔹 Implementation
+## ⚙️ Implementation
-The notebook first loads the **Cornell Rotten Tomatoes dataset** using the HuggingFace `datasets` library.
-DistilBERT is initialized with its corresponding tokenizer, and features are extracted from the `[CLS]` token embeddings using the HuggingFace `pipeline`.
-These representations are used to train a **Linear Support Vector Machine (SVM)** baseline model.
-In the second phase, the dataset is tokenized and prepared for direct input into DistilBERT.
-Using the HuggingFace `Trainer` API, DistilBERT is fine-tuned on the sentiment classification task with labeled data.
-Training arguments, data collators, and evaluation metrics (accuracy, precision, recall, F1) are defined to monitor progress and ensure reproducibility.
-Additionally, the notebook integrates **LoRA via the `peft` library**, which modifies only selected projection matrices of the Transformer layers.
-This enables efficient adaptation with fewer trainable parameters, making fine-tuning feasible even on limited hardware resources.
+The notebook follows three main stages:

+### 1. Dataset
+- **Cornell Rotten Tomatoes dataset**, loaded with HuggingFace `datasets`.
+- Texts tokenized with DistilBERT’s tokenizer.

+### 2. Baseline: DistilBERT as Frozen Feature Extractor
+- Extract embeddings from the `[CLS]` token using HuggingFace `pipeline`.
+- Train a **Linear SVM** classifier on top of these embeddings.

+### 3. Fine-tuning
+- DistilBERT fine-tuned end-to-end using HuggingFace `Trainer`.
+- Training arguments, collators, and evaluation metrics defined (accuracy, precision, recall, F1).

+### 4. LoRA (Parameter-Efficient Fine-Tuning)
+- Integrated via the HuggingFace `peft` library.
+- Updates only low-rank adaptation matrices inside Transformer layers.
+- Reduces number of trainable parameters while keeping accuracy close to full fine-tuning.

+---

-## 🔹 Results
+## 📊 Results

 ### Baseline (DistilBERT + LinearSVC)
 | Dataset      | Accuracy | Precision | Recall | F1-score |